SchweizerischeBundesbahnen/scion-workbench/docs/site/getting-started.md

 ## [SCION Workbench][menu-home] > Getting Started

-We will create a simple todo list app to introduce you to the SCION Workbench.
+We will create a simple TODO app to introduce you to the SCION Workbench.
 This short tutorial helps to install the SCION Workbench and explains how to arrange and open views.

-The application lists todos on the left side.
-When the user clicks a todo, a new view opens displaying the todo.
-Different todos open a different view.
-To open a todo multiple times, the Ctrl key can be pressed.
+The application lists TODOs on the left side.
+When the user clicks a TODO, a new view opens displaying the TODO.
+Different TODOs open a different view.
+To open a TODO multiple times, the Ctrl key can be pressed.
 The user can size and arrange views by drag and drop.

 ***
 - After you complete this guide, the application will look like this: https://scion-workbench-getting-started.vercel.app.